DBirmingham/sparta_ui_testing/README.md

 ```
 gem install capybara
 ```
 Capybara is a DSL that sits on top of Selenium in this case and works to give us a semantic, helpful and intuitive testing experience.
+I've personally found that [this resource](http://www.rubydoc.info/github/jnicklas/capybara/Capybara) was quite helpful with getting to grips with Capybara's methods.

 ### Prerequisites